PredictionIO/PredictionIO-Docs/source/quickstart.rst

 Please follow the steps at :doc:`installation`.
 Then go to web admin panel at ``http://<yourhost>:9000/``.

-2. Obtain an App Key
+2. Create an App Key
 --------------------
 Follow on-screen instruction to add the first app.
 Now an **app key** can be obtained from the control panel.
 You need this key for all PredictionIO API/SDK calls.